 File sharing software is frequently used to download music, motion pictures, and computer software.
 The most common way illegal sharing is done is through the use of file sharing software, often called “peer-to-peer” or “P2P” software.
 Common brand names of this type of software include KaZaA, BitTorrent and Gnutella, though there are others.
-While using this type of software is not illegal, per se, if it is installed on a computer, extreme care must be used to ensure it is not used illegally.
+While using this type of software is not illegal, per se, if it is installed on a computer extreme care must be used to ensure it is not used illegally.

-File sharing software is frequently used to download music, motion pictures, and computer software.
+In addition, file sharing software is frequently used to download music, motion pictures, and computer software.
 Individuals who use this software often do not realize that this type of software may turn their computer into a server, or a file upload site, even without their knowledge or intent.
 Files stored on a computer so configured can then be illegally shared with every other person connected to the Internet.

-Bellevue College technical support personnel monitor all activity on the college network.
+College technical support personnel monitor all activity on the college network.
 In addition, external representatives of the motion picture, music recording, and software industries, as well as vendors that have licensing agreements with the college, actively and aggressively monitor the Internet to discover incidents of illegal file sharing.

-When violations are discovered, they contact the college—who is the network owner and Internet Service Provider (ISP) for all computers attached to the college network—and rightfully demand that the offending device be disconnected.
+When violations are discovered, they contact the college—who is legally the network owner and Internet Service Provider (ISP) for all computers attached to the college network—and rightfully demand that the offending device be disconnected.

 To protect the college and network users from further culpability under federal copyright law or college policy, the college will immediately disable network access for any user or device for which a complaint of copyright infringement has been received.
 This disconnection will continue until the complaint can be resolved.